jordi1215/QRL/README.md

 This shows our attempt in trying to run the Grover's algorithm on a real quantum computer.
 We have succesfully implemented the quantum gates for the Grover's algorithm.
 All we need to do next is to schedule a job on a real quantum computer and anaylze the results.
 Our original plan is to run QRL on a real quantum computer, but found out that it is not yet possible.
 See our report for details.

 You are able to run all three notebooks individually.

+We have also included our presentation slides in a pdf format.